THE NATIONAL TRUST OF GEORGIA

-The National Trust of Georgia is looking forward to involving volunteers and individuals that want to actively help in maintaining national heritage.
-Projects are organised and participants put to good use.
+The National Trust of Georgia encourages volunteers and individuals who want to actively help in maintaining national heritage.
+Projects are organised and participants put to practical use.
 This motivates and collects individuals together for the common good.
-They enjoy the service, learning and camaraderie, and feel a sense of communal ownershipe same would be the case in Georgia.
+They enjoy the service, learning and camaraderie, and feel a sense of communal ownership.

 ESTABLISHMENT OF THE TRUST

-The Trust is now looking for assistance, donations and participation from all those who care about Georgia’s rich historic environment – whether in or outside the country.
-Our immediate tasks are to repair our headquarters in accordance with international conservation standards, mount exhibitions, host talks, organise knowledge and work exchanges, and gradually extend our activities towards other properties.
-We hope that within a few months we will have the full membership service up and running.
+The Trust is always looking for assistance, donations and participation from all those who care about Georgia’s rich historic environment – whether in or outside the country.
+Our immediate tasks are to repair our headquarters in accordance with international conservation standards, mount exhibitions, host talks, organise knowledge and work exchanges, and gradually extend our activities towards other properties and landscapes.